Maria Sharapova Talks Preparing for Her Return to Tennis

 She continued, "Obviously from a mind frame point of view, I'm so excited and so looking forward to competing again.
 It's one of the things I've really missed in the last year so it'll be really great to have that back."

-One aspect of returning to tennis that Maria won't have to worry about thanks to her partnership with Supergoop?
+One aspect of returning to tennis that Maria won't have to worry about thanks to her partnership with Supergoop!?
 A painful sunburn!

-Supergoop founder Holly Thaggard told us Sharapova has used her sunscreen for years.
+Supergoop! founder Holly Thaggard told us Sharapova has used her sunscreen for years.
 "Our every day formula is one that she found she could wear on the tennis court and not get in her eyes and sweat and really perform at the level that she performs at," the beauty guru recalled.

-In Maria's own words, "Supergoop was really the first formula that I tried that was 50 SPF and allowed me to be in the sun for up to 90 minutes without feeling any burning effects, without getting it in my eyes and feeling like it was irritating me."
+In Maria's own words, "Supergoop! was really the first formula that I tried that was 50 SPF and allowed me to be in the sun for up to 90 minutes without feeling any burning effects, without getting it in my eyes and feeling like it was irritating me."

 Sounds like a grand slam!